A Likelihood Approach to Incorporating Self-Report Data in HIV Recency Classification: HIV Recency Classification from PHIA Data

-The logistic regression focuses on the subset of individuals whose recency status can be fully determined by the HIV testing history (the diagonal cells in Figure~\ref{fig:spineplot}).
-It uses the same set of candidate covariates and the backward stepwise variable selection based on BIC.
-Table~\ref{tab:final} shows the coefficient estimates for our model and the logistic regression model.
-Only age and ODn appear in the selected logistic regression models.
-The two methods estimate each significant effect to be of the same sign.
-Our method achieves a smaller standard error than the logistic regression since we utilize more data.
-As for the HIV recency rate, our model gives higher estimates than logistic regression for all three countries.
-It is because the logistic regression model ignores the individuals with unknown recency status and assumes this response is missing at random. {\em Supplementary Figure}~S2 presents the distributions of biomarkers that are strong predictors of HIV recency status, and the distribution differs by whether the HIV recency status is known.
+Our method achieves smaller standard error than the naive logistic regression since we utilize more data.
+As for the HIV recency rate, our model gives lower estimate than naive logistic regression.
+It is because the naive logistic regression ignores the individuals with unknown recency status and assumes this response is missing at random.
+Web Figure 2 presents the distributions of biomarkers that are strong predictors of HIV recency status, and the distribution differs by whether the HIV recency status is known.

-We then look into the prediction performance on Malawi PHIA data.
-For individuals with known HIV recency status, our model using Type-1 risk and the logistic regression prediction achieve a similar out-of-sample AUC, around 0.73.
-For all individuals with or without known HIV recency status, Figure~\ref{fig:risk2_glm} compares the predictions using different methods.
-The logistic regression estimates the average probability of recent infection to be 0.67 for individuals with negative HIV testing results within one year { ($Z=0$ and $S\leq1$)} and 0.52 for individuals with positive HIV testing results before one year { ($Z=1$ and $S>1$)}.
+We then examine the individual predicted probability of HIV recency status.
+For all individuals with or without known HIV recency status, Figure~\ref{fig2} compares the predictions using different methods.
+The naive logistic regression estimates the average probability of recent infection to be 0.67 for individuals with negative HIV testing results within one year ($Z=0$ and $S\leq1$) and 0.51 for individuals with positive HIV testing results before one year ($Z=1$ and $S>1$).
 In contrast, our model successfully classifies the former cases as recent infections and the latter as long-term infections with no ambiguity.
-Our Type-2 risk of recent infection diminishes to $0$ drastically as $S$ approaches one when $Z=1$.
-When $Z=0$, the Type-2 risk is close to one when $S\leq 10$, meaning that people whose latest HIV test results are negative are most likely to be recently infected unless the test was over 10 years ago.
+Our Type-2 risk of recent infection diminishes to $0$ as $S$ approaches one when $Z=1$.
+When $Z=0$, the Type-2 risk is almost $0$ when $S\geq 5$, meaning that people whose latest HIV test results are negative are predicted to be most likely to have long-term infection if the test was over five years ago.